AI LEMONADE STAND

 Spark first.
 Amplify second.

-"The creativity comes from us."
+"It can be creative, but the creativity comes from us."

 AI can produce.
 It cannot originate.
 The idea, the instinct comes from you.
 You have to show up with something first.